What Is a Spiritual Experience?

 But Tao is more than a road; it is also envisioned as a primal, eternal, and vital Source that can guide human action, similar in concept to the dharma of Hinduism or the will of God in Christianity.

 As in many Eastern religions, the Supreme God or Tao is portrayed as a pantheistic God (see Pantheism Revival).
-This is the notion that God is equivalent to the forces of the universe, if not the physical universe itself.
-Despite this rather materialist or animistic view, the advanced concept of Tao as depicted by Lao Tzu is a profound insight about the nature of God.
+This is the notion that God is equivalent to the forces of the universe, if not being the physical universe itself.
+But despite the rather materialist or animistic views attributed to pantheism, Lao Tzu depicts an advanced concept of Tao which is actually a profound insight into the nature of God.
 He describes Tao as existing “before Heaven and Earth,” and as the “Mother of all things” — “the mysterious Quality” that is the source, pattern, and substance of the entire universe.

 The Tao produced One.
 One produced Two.
 Two produced Three.
 Three produced all things.